fa7i3/Election_Analysis/README.md

  > Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
  * Charles Casper Stockham received a total number of 85,213 votes which was 23.0% of the votes.
  * Diana DeGette received a total number of 272,892 votes which was 73.8% of the votes.
- * Raymon Anthony Doane received a total number of 11,606 votes whcih was 3.1% of the votes.
+ * Raymon Anthony Doane received a total number of 11,606 votes which was 3.1% of the votes.

  ![Candidate votes](https://user-images.githubusercontent.com/104453593/170396094-e1dc08a9-b63c-453e-9b3c-cff738283aa7.PNG)